Find businesses who can help you enjoy hunting in areas managed by DOC.

 Learn about hunting opportunities in the Te Miro and Te Tapui scenic reserves.

 Find out about hunting opportunities in Pirongia Forest Park and surrounds.

 Learn about the many hunting opportunities available on public conservation land in the North Waikato area.

 The Rotorua Lakes area covers approximately 35,000 hectares of public land, made up of relatively small reserves bordered mostly by farmland, pine forest or lakes.

 The Tauranga area covers the Kaimai and Mamaku forests, including the Otanewainuku and Otawa Scenic Reserves, and a number of small reserves in the Western Bay of Plenty.

-Several walking tracks and a wonderful viewing hide have been built so you get up close and personal with the wetland.
+Two loop tracks and a wonderful viewing hide have been built so you get up close and personal with the wetland.

 Enjoy the historic character of the northern Kaimai or go tramping or hunting in the central or southern zones.
 The unusual combination of semi-coastal and alpine plant species makes this forest unique and highly significant.

 These two scenic tracks offer excellent opportunity for trout fishing and hunting.
 The Nikau track follows alongside the Waioeka River and the Kotepato follows alongside the Te Pato Stream.

 There are good opportunities to hunt for red deer and pig throughout Whirinaki Te Pua-a-Tāne Conservation Park.